SQUADS

 6.The solution

-1️⃣ Users place a bet on any player market between Monday and Saturday 3pm
+1️⃣ Users place a bet on any player market between Sunday 8PM (Round opens) and Saturday 3pm (Round goes in-play)

-2️⃣ This unlocks a transfer window on Saturday 12pm–3pm
+2️⃣ This unlocks a transfer window on Saturday 12pm–3pm, highest user traffic timeframe

 3️⃣ During that window, users swap any player from their squad for a guaranteed forward